 *If you develop an infection, you may need to remove the jewelry in order to treat the infection effectively.

 Treating tattoo or piercing infections

-You may be given an antibiotic cream first, however if the infection is more serious or in a place where it would be impossible to apply a cream (such as the tongue), you may be given oral antibiotics.
-It is important that you follow the instructions for the antibiotics to work.
-You may be told to remove your piercing
+You may need an antibiotic cream first.
+You may get oral antibiotics if the infection is more serious or in a place where it is impossible to apply a cream.
+Follow the instructions for the antibiotics to work.
+You may have to remove your piercing

 Once the tattoo or piercing is healed, the skin is intact and should not be at risk for infection any more.
 However, some types of body piercings are at a higher risk of injury and infection well after the piercing has healed.
-For example, earrings can be ripped accidently from an ear lobe and navel piercings can become quite irritated and raw from rubbing against clothing.
+Earrings can rip accidentally from an ear lobe.
+Navel piercings can become irritated and raw from rubbing against clothing.
 If you have a piercing, always be aware of the signs and symptoms of an infection.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”

 Would you like to share your story about sepsis or read about others who have had sepsis?
 Please visit Faces of Sepsis, where you will find hundreds of stories from survivors and tributes to those who died from sepsis.